 - What is Propolis Cream?
 Understanding the Basics

 Did you know?
-A single sample of propolis can contain over 300 different bioactive compounds that work synergistically for skin health.
+A single propolis sample can contain over 300 different bioactive compounds that work synergistically for skin health.

-Propolis Cream is a natural skincare product made from bee resin that possesses antimicrobial, anti-inflammatory, and healing properties.
-It helps with wound healing, acne, eczema, and premature skin aging thanks to its unique combination of flavonoids, phenolic acids, and other bioactive compounds.
+Propolis cream is a natural skincare product made from bee resin, possessing antimicrobial, anti-inflammatory, and wound-healing properties.
+It aids in wound healing, acne, eczema, and premature skin aging through its unique combination of flavonoids, phenolic acids, and other bioactive compounds.

 What is Propolis Cream?
 Understanding the Basics

-Propolis, also known as "bee glue," is a resinous substance that honeybees collect from tree buds, bark, and other botanical sources.
-The bees use this precious material to seal their hives, disinfect them, and protect them from pathogens.
-It is precisely these protective properties that make Propolis Cream an exceptional skin care product.
+Propolis, also known as "bee glue," is a resinous substance that honey bees collect from tree buds, bark, and other botanical sources.
+Bees use this precious material to seal, disinfect, and protect their hive from pathogens.
+It is precisely these protective properties that make propolis cream an exceptional skincare product.

 - Over 300 identified bioactive compounds